younglim/developer.gov.sg/collections/_communities/building-a-community/our-journey.md

 It has been almost two years since we started the STACK-X community.
 Take a look at our journey and how we pivoted our efforts amidst the COVID-19 pandemic.

-If you have attended one of our STACK-X Meetups, you are probably quite familiar with [GovTech](https://www.tech.gov.sg/who-we-are/our-role/){:target="_blank"}.
+If you have attended one of our STACK Meetups, you are probably quite familiar with [GovTech](https://www.tech.gov.sg/who-we-are/our-role/){:target="_blank"}.
 Chances are, you are also well acquainted with some products we have developed — for example, [TraceTogether](/products/categories/digital-solutions-to-address-covid-19/tracetogether){:target="_blank"} and our [Whole-of-Government Application Analytics](/products/categories/analytics/wogaa){:target="_blank"}.

 If not, that is fine too!
 To get you up to speed — GovTech is a statutory board that is part of the [Smart Nation and Digital Government Group](https://www.tech.gov.sg/media/technews/govtech-joins-the-smart-nation-and-digital-government-group){:target="_blank"} (SNDGG), reporting to the Prime Minister’s Office.
 Our mission is to develop technologies for the government to ultimately make a difference in the lives of everyday Singaporeans.